In Part One of this step-by-step tutorial on how to create a new post in WordPress, we covered the following sections:

 - Write …

-After deciding on a topic to post about the next step is to simply get your content written, and then publish it online.
-With WordPress, publishing content is easy.
+Once you have thought about what topic you will post about the next step is simply to write the content (or get it written for you), and then publish it.
+With WordPress, publishing content is really easy.

-The screenshot below summarizes the steps involved in creating, optimizing and posting new content to your site using WordPress:
+The screenshot below summarizes the steps involved in creating, optimizing and posting new content to your website using WordPress:

-- Click Posts > Add New in your WP dashboard menu to bring up the ‘Add New Post’ panel.
+- Select Posts > Add New in your WP dashboard menu to bring up the ‘Add New Post’ screen.

-- Add your post content (post title & content body).
-Also, make sure that your Permalinks are already set up and modify the Post Slug if required.
+- Add your post content (title & body).
+Also, make sure that you have already set up your site’s Permalinks and change the Post Slug if required.

-- If you have installed an SEO plugin, complete this area.
-This should only take an extra couple of minutes, but it will help your content rank better in the search engines.
+- If you have installed an SEO plugin, enter the search engine optimization metatags into this section.
+This only takes an extra minute or two, but it will help your content to rank better in the search engines.

-- Add a Post Excerpt in the ‘Excerpt’ section.
+- Type or paste your Post Excerpt into the ‘Excerpt’ field.

-- Select a Post Category to file your post under.
+- Select a Category to save your post under.

-- Enter tags into the Tags section (tip: use the same keywords you entered into the SEO section in Step 3).
+- Add tags to your Post Tags section (tip: you can use the same keywords you entered into the SEO section in Step 3).

 - Publish your post.

 Congratulations!
-Now you know how to create and publish a new post!
-To learn how to make changes to WordPress posts or remove a post that you no longer want, go here: Editing And Deleting A WordPress Post - Part One
+Now you know how to create and publish a new WordPress post!
+To learn how to edit to your post content or remove a post that you no longer want, go here: Editing And Deleting A WordPress Post